Prose, Poetry, and Drama - Punting on the Cherwell Oxford.

 Since then, the so-called Modernist and Postmodernist Periods include writers, poets, and playwrights such as Rupert Brooke, Joseph Conrad, T. S. Eliot, E. M. Forster, Robert Graves, Henry James, James Joyce, D. H. Lawrence, John Le Carré, C. S. Lewis, Iris Murdoch, George Orwell, Harold Pinter, George Bernard Shaw, J. R. R. Tolkien, Evelyn Waugh, Arnold Wesker, and Virginia Woolf, and William Butler Yeats.

 Delving into the literary output of such writers allows us to develop an understanding of how societies have evolved despite the consistency of human behaviour throughout time.
-These historical pictures of the world provide powerful insights into how and why life is as it is, and allow us to develop the tolerance, empathy, and pragmatic wisdom necessary to progress in this age of uncertainty, liberalism, and choice.
+These historical pictures of the world provide powerful insights into how and why life is as it is, and help us to develop the tolerance, empathy, and pragmatic wisdom necessary to progress in this age of uncertainty, liberalism, and choice.